trisulnsm/apps/analyzers/passive-dns/README.md

 # Passive DNS Extractor

-Passive DNS extractor builds a live database of IP to Domain names.
+Passive DNS extractor builds a live database of IP to latest seen domain name.

+## Purpose of this App

+To construct a live IP -> Domain database that can be used by other Trisul Apps that need a real time lookup of IP to Domain.
+This is more of a building block app for other richer applications.

 ## How to run

-This app **requires you** to

-> 1. Install the LeveDB database library
+> **Note** This app requires the `libleveldb` library.
+See below for install instructions

-### 1. Installing LevelDB

-On CentOS 7
+### 1. Installing LevelDB On CentOS 7 probe

 LevelDB is found in the EPEL repo